-Since my college days, I’ve noticed there are a lot of people who despise the word moist.
+Since my college days, I’ve noticed there are a lot of people who despise the word “moist”.
 If you are like that, I apologize in advance, because there is no better way to describe this cake.
 It is the perfect moist and dense texture without being spongy and requires no frosting…except, in my opinion, cake is not cake without frosting.
 So, I topped it with maple. cream. cheese. frosting!
+(For those wondering how to make cream cheese frosting, this is essentially that if you nix the maple syrup.)
 If last year’s Ultimate Autumn Apple Pie is Fall in a pie form then this pumpkin apple spice cake with maple cream cheese frosting is Fall in cake form, y’all!
 And if you thought things couldn’t possibly get better than last week’s chai-spiced pumpkin snickerdoodles, keep scrolling.
 All the flavors come together so beautifully to make you wanna hop out of your chair and do a little dance.

 I debuted this pumpkin apple spice cake with maple cream cheese frosting at our Thanksgiving table last year and it was a big hit.
 I ate most of it myself, though, can’t lie.
 I knew I wanted to make a pumpkin apple spice cake and searched for creative ways to incorporate the apple.
 Sally’s Baking Addiction came through with the perfect recommendation of shredding the apple and it was on from there.
 I used a simple tool like this one to shred a small apple.